 Honda City 1.5 EXi NEO

-Honda launched the 3rd generation City subcompact sedan in January 1997 with a 1.3 liter D13B carburetor engine under the hood.
+Honda launched the 3rd generation City subcompact sedan in January 1997 with a 1.3 liter D13B carburetor engine.
 However, the pre-facelift 3rd gen City also had a fuel-injected variant called the Exi NEO with a 1.5 liter 103hp D15B engine under its hood, and was considered one of the fastest road-going cars in Pakistan.

 Related: Honda City SX8- The Game Changer